Regional hydrogeological characterisation of four coal basins in Queensland, South Australia and Victoria

 - Regional Hydrogeological Characterisation of the St Vincent Basin, South Australia.

-Final summary reports:
+Final summary report: